Ethics in statistics and research

 The members of NSDEC will include:

-- at least five independent external members, including lay members; and
+- at least five members, including both expert and lay members; and

 - no more than four members from government.